markh2016/BlenderFilesProject/README.md

 ﻿# Blender Files Project

-Uploaded for the Alfred Adukobirre Adukobilla , Pallab Nandi, Blessing Emejulu,
+Uploaded for the Alfred Adukobirre Adukobilla , Pallab Nandi, Blessing Emejulu,  anyone else  whom is interested in  this

 You need to install  Blender version 2.93.9 Any less than this vesrion will  present you with issues